TheThingsIndustries/lorawan-stack-docs/doc/content/reference/packet-broker/_index.md

 ![Overview](overview.png)

-Packet Broker supports class A and C downlink as well as device activations (over-the-air activation).
+Packet Broker supports class A and C downlink as well as OTAA device activations.

 ## Who is it for?